Ekuam-Mumin/hello-world/README.md

 Ekuam here,
 just a little curious regarding the NBA.
-Which team do you think will will this year's NBA cup?
+Which team do you think will win this year's NBA cup?